guidobouman/panelsnap/README.md

 ```

 `$menu`:
-jQuery object referencing a menu that contains menu items
+jQuery object referencing a menu that contains menu items.

 `menuSelector`:
-A string containing the css selector to menu items (scoped within the menu)
+A string containing the css selector to menu items (scoped within the menu).

 `panelSelector`:
-A string containg the css selector to panels (scoped within the container)
+A string containg the css selector to panels (scoped within the container).

 `namespace`:
-A string containing the jQuery event namespace that's being used
+A string containing the jQuery event namespace that's being used.

 `onSnapStart`:
-A callback function that is being fired before a panel is being snapped
+A callback function that is being fired before a panel is being snapped.

-`onSnapStop`:
+`onSnapFinish`:
+A callback function that is being fired after a panel was snapped.

+`onActivate`:
-A callback function that is being fired after a panel was snapped
+A callback function that is being fired after a panel was activated.
+(This callback will ALWAYS fire, where onSnapStart & onStapFinish only fire before and after the plugin is actually snapping (animating) towards a panel.)

 `directionThreshold`:
-An integer specifying the ammount of pixels required to scroll before the plugin detects a direction and snaps to the next panel.
+An integer specifying the amount of pixels required to scroll before the plugin detects a direction and snaps to the next panel.

 `slideSpeed`:
-The ammount of miliseconds in which the plugin snaps to the desired panel
+The ammount of miliseconds in which the plugin snaps to the desired panel.

 ## Attaching a menu